Best Special Education Resource for Expat Families Moving to Austria

 Why Expat Families Need Austria-Specific Resources

-The most dangerous assumption expat families make is that their child's existing support plan will carry some kind of weight in Austria.
-It won't.
+The most dangerous assumption expat families make is that their child's existing support plan will be automatically enforceable in Austria.
+It will not be.
 Austria has a formal Nostrifizierung process for recognizing foreign qualifications — academic degrees and professional credentials.
 That process does not extend to special education plans.
 There is no bilateral agreement that gives a US IEP, UK EHCP, or Australian NDIS plan legal enforceability in an Austrian school.
 Your foreign documentation arrives as advisory evidence, not a mandate.

 The Austrian system is also fundamentally different in structure.
 A US IEP is a legally binding contract specifying hours, services, and accommodations.
 Austria's SPF designation is a status that changes which curriculum your child follows.
 When a child receives an SPF, the Bildungsdirektion issues a binding administrative decree — a Bescheid — specifying whether the child follows the standard curriculum or the Lehrplan der Sonderschule.
 That curriculum assignment determines grading, graduation prospects, and secondary school pathway.
 It is a legal classification, not a support plan.